IRLL/HierarchyCraft/paper.md

 ### GridWorld

-GridWorld, a general class of 2D grid-based environments, is frequently utilised in hierarchical reinforcement learning research, notably within the options framework [@sutton1999between].
+GridWorld, a general class of 2D grid-based environments, is frequently utilised in hierarchical reinforcement learning research, notably within the options framework [@10.1016/s0004-3702(99)00052-1].

 ![Example of Minigrid environments hierarchical structures and their relationships.
 There are only a few possible subtasks and most of them are navigation tasks (in green).\label{fig:MinigridHierarchies}](docs/images/MinigridHierarchies.png){ width=100% }

-Minigrid [@minigrid] is a user-friendly Python library that not only implements a GridWorld engine but also expands its capabilities.
+Minigrid [@MinigridMiniworld23] is a user-friendly Python library that not only implements a GridWorld engine but also expands its capabilities.
 This allows researchers to create more intricate scenarios by introducing additional rooms, objectives, or obstacles.

 As illustrated in \autoref{fig:MinigridHierarchies}, GridWorld environments only exhibit **limited and similar hierarchical structures** that primarily focus on navigation tasks, making these hierarchies mostly sequential.